 Christ Church Cathedral has enjoyed a long tradition of music of the highest caliber in its liturgies and worship celebrations.
 There is a great deal of variety in the musical offerings at the Cathedral, where the choirs sing music that spans centuries, from Renaissance and Tudor motets and Bach cantatas to traditional Anglican choral pieces and new compositions by living composers.
 An expansive repertoire of organ music is heard on the 2003 Lively-Fulcher instrument both in worship and in concert .

 There are four choral ensembles at Christ Church Cathedral.
-If you are musically inclined and are interested in becoming involved in music-making at the Cathedral, please consider joining one of the musical ensembles active in the life of this Cathedral.
+If you are musically inclined, please consider joining one of the ensembles active in the life of this Cathedral.

 THE CATHEDRAL CHOIR

-The Cathedral Choir, under the direction of Michael Velting, Canon for Music, is the 28-voice highly-trained choir that sings at the 11 a.m.
-(Summer 10 a.m.)
-Eucharist, as well as singing Choral Evensong several times a year and the annual Festival of Lessons and Carols.
+The Cathedral Choir, under the direction of Michael Velting, Canon for Music, is the 28-voice, highly trained choir that sings at the 11 a.m. (summer 10:30 a.m.)
+Eucharist.
+The choir also sings Choral Evensong several times a year and the annual Festival of Lessons and Carols.
 Their critically acclaimed recording Christ Hath a Garden was released in 2007.

-Cathedral Choir rehearsals run from from September to May and are on Thursday evenings from 7-9 p.m.
+Cathedral Choir rehearsals run from from September to May and are on Thursday evenings from 7 p.m. to 9 p.m.
 Rehearsals during summer months are on Sunday mornings at 9 a.m.

 The Cathedral Choir welcomes new singers at any time of the year by audition.
 If you read music, sightread well, have experience singing in a choir, and would like to know more about joining the Cathedral Choir, please contact Michael Velting with any inquiries or to set up an appointment.
 We look forward to welcoming you into the Cathedral Choir!